NansPellicari/UE4-FactorsFactory/Docs/Api.md

   : public UK2Node
 ```

-TODO: This class needs to be cleaned, refactor and documented
+TODO: This class needs to be cleaned, refactored and documented

 ## Summary